tbarroyer/malloc-distribute/README.md

 This file explain how to use the API:
+    Please use make check for a simple run of the program

 void init();
 	This function initializes a DistributedAllocator dans must be call by all the processes.